hokru/libint/README.md

 Libint1 and Libderiv1 have been in the *ab initio* quantum chemistry package Psi4 (http://psicode.org/, https://github.com/psi4/psi4) since 2009.
 Internal to Psi4, it
 has, since about 2014, built with `cmake`, as designed by @andysim.
-@ryanmrichard has reworked and standardized the cmake build and extracted suitable for `ExternalProject_Add`.
+@ryanmrichard has reworked and standardized the cmake build and extracted the project until suitable for `ExternalProject_Add`.
 This repository is libint1 source wrapped up nicely in CMake.
 See https://github.com/loriab/libderiv1 for the accompanying derivative integrals repository.